-This work was submitted by Michelle Vossen.
-The
+This work was submitted by Pieter Booij.
+The opinions and

 This work was submitted by Noam Youngrak Son.
 The opinions